pixl8/preside-ext-map-picker/README.md

 By default, line and bar charts have an aspect ratio of 2, while pie and doughnut charts have an aspect ratio of 1 (i.e. square).

-If a height has been set on the chart, the aspect ration will be ignored.
+If a height has been set on the chart, the aspect ratio will be ignored.

 ### `setTitle( string | string[] )`